faddat/romcooker/README.md

  * orangepi one
  * Bananapi a20 series
  * Bananapi R1
- * Anything that you provide a YAML file for!
-(Though technically right now there's a sunxi-dependent process.)
+ * Anything that you provide a YAML build description file for!

  ### Roadmap